-Director of Middle Eastern Studies: Dr. Amin Tarzi
+Director of Middle East Studies: Dr. Amin Tarzi

 Dr. Tarzi’s areas of interest include the Middle East and South/Central Asia—including the impact of regional policies in these regions on U.S. national security and interests, history and historical narratives, state-building and borderization, and counter- and nonproliferation of nuclear weapons and their delivery systems.
 He earned his Ph.D and MA degrees from the Department of Middle East Studies at New York University, and earned his BA in philosophy and political science from Queens College in New York City.

-Senior Research Associate of Middle Eastern Studies: Mr. Adam Seitz
+Research Assistant Professor of Middle East Studies: Mr. Adam Seitz

 Mr. Seitz’s research focuses on the civil-military relations, the security sector, the role of armed non-state actors, and conflict studies in Yemen, Iran, the Red Sea, and Gulf region.
 Mr. Seitz earned his B.A. in International Affairs from the University of Colorado at Boulder and his M.A. in International Relations and Conflict Resolution from American Military University.